alexander-belikov/wos_arango_ingest/README.md

-Python package for ingesting the Web of Science data into ArangdoDB (, Mysql, MongoDB)
+Python package for ingesting the Web of Science (WOS) data into ArangoDB (and testing vs Mysql, MongoDB(?))

 Installation